syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Sorting.md

 dataGrid.AllowMultiSorting = true;
 {% endhighlight %}

+## Sort column in double click

+* By default, column gets sorted when column header clicked.
+You can change this behavior to sort the column in double click action by setting [SfDataGrid.SortTapAction](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SortTapAction.html) property as `DoubleTap`.

+The following code example shows how to set `SortTapAction` is `DoubleTap` in SfDataGrid.

+{% highlight c# %}

+dataGrid.SortTapAction=SortTapAction.DoubleTap;

+{% endhighlight %}

 ## Sorting Events

 The SfDataGrid provides you the following events for the sorting functionality: